 Fluency is practiced in the activities by guided oral reading.
-The teacher directs the student to read the sentences, phrases, and stories, and provides correction and guidance as needed.
+The program directs the student to read the sentences, phrases, and stories.
 Edmark Reading Program reinforces previously learned vocabulary by including words from earlier lessons in the subsequent lessons.
 Therefore, students have multiple opportunities to read words they are familiar with, improving the speed and accuracy of their reading.